tiolucas111/GEOG-510/README.md

 # GEOG-510
-This is my course repository
+This is my course repository (Geographic Software Design)